jean-francoisgiraud/DigitalCurrenciesKnowledgeBase/README.md

 linkedin.com/in/jfgiraudengineer.
 https://sites.google.com/site/8289468canadainc.

 My Crypto adresses:
 BTC (Bitcoin):
 BCH (Bitcoin Cash):
 BSV (Bitcoin Satoshi Vision):
 DOGE (Dogecoin):
 LTC (LiteCoin):
 DASH (Dash):
 ETH (Ethereum):

-# Latest News:
+# Latest News and change log:
+2019 may.
+Minor editions and added data quality control (Accuracy	Completeness	Consistency	Credibility	Currentness	Accessibility	Compliance	Confidentiality	Efficiency	Precision	Traceability	Understandability	Availability	Portability	Recoverability).
 2018 march.
 Visa, MC, Amex from all Canadian Banks disabled digital currency purchases (tried coinbase and others).

 # Definitions and acronyms:
 Crypto Currencies = CC.
 Examples Bitcoin(BTC), Ether(ETH), LiteCoin(LTC), Dash, Dogecoin etc.
 P2P= Peer To Peer (a replicated network of ledger-database-records the opposite of a centralised database).
-Ex BitTorent.
+Ex: BitTorent.

 # Disclaimer:
-This is not financial advice (no warranty).
+This is not financial advice (there are no warranties of any types).
 It is an analysis of the risks and opportunities of CC.
 CC is a fast changing environment some information herein may have changed since the latest revision.

 # FAQ (Frequently Asked Questions)